-This is the question that our founder, Chris Swain asked himself back in 2008 while ordering t-shirts for a startup company.
-Chris’ company needed an order of 200 shirts and it was like pulling teeth to get anyone to call or email him back.
-He knew there had to be a better way to order custom t-shirts and to automate the process.
+This is the question that our founder asked back in 2008 while ordering t-shirts for a startup company.
+Their company needed an order of 200 shirts and it was like pulling teeth to get anyone to call or email him back.
+We knew there had to be a better way to order custom t-shirts and to automate the process.

-After 2-3 days of calling all around town, someone finally agreed to print his t-shirt project.
+After 2-3 days of calling all around town, someone finally agreed to print the t-shirt project.
 The company claimed that it would take two weeks from start to finish.
 Artwork was submitted and two weeks later, no shirts.
-Two weeks turned in to three weeks and a month later, Chris finally had a box of shirts at his office.
-Unfortunately the t-shirts looked nothing like the artwork he had submitted.
+Two weeks turned in to three weeks and a month later, we finally had a box of shirts at our office.
+Unfortunately the t-shirts looked nothing like the artwork that had been submitted.
 The “t-shirt guy” said that it was as good as he could do with the submitted artwork.
-Chris was left with $1000 worth of t-shirts that he couldn’t give out.
-Disappointed in the entire experience, Chris decided something needed to be done.
+Our company was left with $1000 worth of t-shirts that he couldn’t give out.
+Disappointed in the entire experience, we decided something needed to be done.